norman/lua-haml/README.md

     luarocks install luahaml

-You can also always install the latest master branch from Git via Luarocks too:
+You can also always install the latest master branch from Git via Luarocks:

     luarocks install luahaml --from=http://luarocks.org/repositories/rocks-cvs